rhapsodyn/vscode-evernote/README.md

 ## Features

 This extension is much like the [Sublime One](https://packagecontrol.io/packages/Evernote).
-Just open & update your notes with *MARKDOWN*.
+Just open & update your notes in *MARKDOWN*.

 Commands:
 * `Evernote: Open Note`